HL7/US-Core/input/pagecontent/must-support.md

 Complex elements are composed of primitive and other complex elements.
 Note that coded elements (`CodeableConcept`, `Coding`, and `code` datatypes) also have additional binding rules documented in the [Coded Elements] section.

-For any complex element marked as *Must Support*, the server **SHALL** be capable of providing at least one of the sub-element values.
+For any complex element marked as *Must Support*, the Server **SHALL** be capable of providing at least one of the sub-element values.
 If any sub-element is marked as *Must Support*, it must also meet the *Must Support* requirements and satisfy the *Must Support* requirements for the parent element.
 <div class="bg-success" markdown="1">

-For any complex element marked as *Additional USCDI*, the certifying system **SHALL** be capable of providing at least one of the sub-element values.
+For any complex element marked as *Additional USCDI*, the Certifying System **SHALL** be capable of providing at least one of the sub-element values.
 If any sub-element is marked as *Additional USCDI*, it must also meet the *Additional USCDI* requirements and satisfy the *Additional USCDI* requirements for the parent element.
 </div><!-- new-content -->

 For example, the [US Core DiagnosticReport Profile for Report and Note exchange] `presentedForm` element is labeled *Must Support* and has no *Must Support* sub-elements.
 When claiming conformance to this profile: